Akuli/odotdot/README.md

     ö> 1+2
     ...a funny error message...

-...and you need to print things yourself:
+...and you need to print things explicitly:

     ö> debug (1+2);
     3